AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 The User-skill Export allows users to export user skills to Workday automatically.

-Skills from multiple prime accounts cannot be exported simultaneously using the same Workday account.
+Skills from multiple Learning Manager accounts cannot be exported simultaneously using the same Workday account.

 ## Scheduling {#Scheduling-1}